Your new collection for Autumn-Winter 2021 STATERA is out now. What was the inspiration behind this collection?

 AW21 is about BALANCE - STATERA in Latin.

-Right balance is essential whether we talk about balance of our minds in our daily life, balance between protons and electrons on a cellular level in our bodies that results in homeostasis, balance between nature and human activity.
+The right balance is essential whether we talk about the balance of our minds in our daily life, the balance between protons and electrons on a cellular level in our bodies that results in homeostasis, the balance between nature and human activity.
 Taking it back to clothing, I wanted to address the BALANCE between function and aesthetic and balance between craft and industry.
-We need all of them: industry is as important as craftsmanship and clothing needs to be both practical and aesthetic.
+We need all of them: the industry is as important as craftsmanship and clothing needs to be both practical and aesthetic.

 What is your creative process?
 How does an inspiration transition into a collection?

 Usually, it starts with the concept.
-Concept can come from a rainbow or a sculpture I saw or a thought process like STATERA.
+The concept can come from a rainbow or a sculpture I saw or a thought process like STATERA.
 Concept really helps for creative ideas to flow.
 Once ideas start flowing, I start sketching.
-Concepts can be translated into sketches both in literal and abstract meaning of the concept.
-After that we select and group the sketches to create an initial creative Range Plan.
+Concepts can be translated into sketches both in the literal and abstract meaning of concept.
+After that, we select and group the sketches to create an initial creative Range Plan.
 Then we do draping on mannequins to turn sketches into 3D shapes, followed by translating 3D shapes into 2D patterns and spec sheets.
 Which in turn are made into proto samples.
 We might do 1-3 iterations on samples until samples look good.
-The whole process takes roughly 6 months for one collection, just to get to final samples.
-Then the process of photo shoots, lookbooks, pricing, communications and production starts.
+The whole process takes roughly 6 months for one collection, just to get to the final samples.
+Then the process of photoshoots, lookbooks, pricing, communications and production starts.
 Fashion is one of the most laborious processes, it is like creating a new business every 6 months.
 But we are continuously working on simplifying that to avoid creating more products.